ubc-library-rc/intro-metadata/content/04-in-practice.md

 * Crosswalking is the process of translating elements from one metadata schema to another.
 This facilitates and allows interoperability and harvesting across multiple platforms and systems, increasing research discovery and use.
 For example, crosswalking metadata facilitates record harvest from Canadian repositories to Canada’s [Federated Research Data Repository (FRDR)](https://www.frdr-dfdr.ca).

 ## Repository deposit
-If you’re planning to deposit your research to a UBC Library repository, it’s highly recommended you connect with the unit at the beginning of your project, so we can provide guidance in schemas, standards, and preparation of your research for submission.
+If you’re planning to deposit your research to a UBC Library repository, it’s highly recommended you connect with the unit in the early stages of your project, so we can provide guidance in schemas, standards, and preparation of your research for submission.

 * [UBC Dataverse](https://dataverse.scholarsportal.info/dataverse/ubc): UBC’s research data repository for UBC faculty, students and staff.
 * [cIRcle, UBC’s digital repository](http://circle.ubc.ca/): UBC's open access digital repository for published and unpublished material created by the UBC community and its partners.